mitsuba-renderer/drjit/docs/unused/advanced.rst

     /* Prefetch into L2 cache for write access */
     prefetch<Matrix3fP, /* Write = */ true, /* Level = */ 2>(data, indices);

-Enoki is smart enough to realize that the non-vectorized form of gather and scatter statements can be reduced to standard loads and stores, e.g.
+Dr.Jit is smart enough to realize that the non-vectorized form of gather and scatter statements can be reduced to standard loads and stores, e.g.

 .. code-block:: cpp